python/cpython/Doc/c-api/module.rst

 There are only a few functions special to module objects.

-.. cvar:: PyTypeObject PyModule_Type
+.. c:var:: PyTypeObject PyModule_Type

    .. index:: single: ModuleType (in module types)

-   This instance of :ctype:`PyTypeObject` represents the Python module type.
+   This instance of :c:type:`PyTypeObject` represents the Python module type.
 This is exposed to Python programs as ``types.ModuleType``.

-.. cfunction:: int PyModule_Check(PyObject *p)
+.. c:function:: int PyModule_Check(PyObject *p)

    Return true if *p* is a module object, or a subtype of a module object.